yickhong/yickhong/README.md

 I'm currently employed by **Tymphany**, a world-class audio product manufacturer, and based in Shenzhen at the moment.
 So I **have been working with a lot of different OEM audio branding companies and also technology providers like Google, Amazon, Qualcomm, Tencent, Baidu, etc., for years**.
 Unfortunately lesser hands-on lately, I focus on **technology strategy, roadmap planning, and SW IP commercialization** in my job right now.
 I come to Github mostly to check out my teams' progress, doing code review, and merging pull requests.

 ### 🎸 What do I do in leisure time?
 I don't play **bass guitar** as much as I was but this is still my passion.
 If I'm not at home or office, I'm most likely **traveling in Japan** for pleasure or Taipei for business.
 I love reading and writing about the **history of Japan, travel, and also rock music**.
-At the moment, I'm learning software **business** by doing and taking courses about **cybersecurity**.
+At the moment, I'm learning software **business** by doing.
 DSP or AI might be next.
 By the way, I'm also diving into the world of **whisky tasting**.

 <!--
 **yickhong/yickhong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.